abpio/abp-commercial-docs/en/guides/implementing-passwordless-authentication.md

 # Implementing Passwordless Authentication in ASP.NET Core Identity
 To allow a user login with a magic URL, you need to implement a custom token provider.
-I'll show you how to add a custom token provider to authenticate a user with a link.
+In this tutorial, we will show you how to add a custom token provider to authenticate a user with a link.

+> The completed sample is available: [passwordless-authentication.zip](https://abp.io/Account/Login?returnUrl=/api/download/samples/passwordless-authentication).
+To be able to download this sample, you need to hold an active ABP Commercial license.

 ## Step-1